 Descriptive analysis has minimal implications on the future but lays the groundwork for other types of HR analytics.

 Descriptive HR analytics is necessary to understand the present workforce state.
-It offers clear insights that HR leaders can use for advanced analytics and to identify areas of more attention and investigation.
+It offers clear insights that HR leaders can use for advanced analytics.
+Descriptive HR analytics also identifies areas that need more attention.

 Interview Focus: Using past data to understand current workforce trends.